TLDR:

 The entry point is just a file with code that will accept the parameters Lambda gives it and run your code.
 For example,

-your entry point file could be called main.py
+your entry point file could be called main.py and might look like this:

 def hello_world(event, context):